Easily refresh all your POP3 E-Mail accounts linked to Gmail with a bookmarklet

 javascript: (function () { const gmailWindow = window; if(gmailWindow.location.href.indexOf("https://mail.google.com/") === -1){ alert('You have to run the bookmarklet from a Gmail window'); return; } gmailWindow.location.assign('https://mail.google.com/mail/u/0/#settings/accounts'); const xpath = "//span[text()='Check mail now']"; const refreshAccounts = () => { const selectedNodeElements = gmailWindow.document.evaluate(xpath, gmailWindow.document, null, XPathResult.ANY_TYPE, null); let currentNode = selectedNodeElements.iterateNext(); if (currentNode === null) { setTimeout(refreshAccounts, 100); } else { while (currentNode) { currentNode.click(); currentNode = selectedNodeElements.iterateNext(); }; gmailWindow.location.assign('https://mail.google.com/mail/u/0/#inbox'); }; }; setTimeout(refreshAccounts, 100); })();

-The only thing you have to do is to insert the JavaScript code as the URL of a bookmark and you now have a bookmarklet.
+The only thing you have to do is to insert the JavaScript code as URL of a bookmark to add the bookmarklet to your browser.

 Note: Gmail takes a few seconds to refresh the inbox so you have to wait a bit after clicking the bookmarklet and refresh the inbox page (CMD/STRG + R)